Craigware/CapsulePop/README.md

 started.
 The game will start when all connected players toggle a ready check.

 ## Team Building
-The "Team Building" phase consists of players interacting with a table.
-The table will have physics properties, allowing players to tilt the board in any direction.
-Players will attempt to have CAPSULES fall onto their side of the board by shifting around the table, adding to their party.
+The "Team Building" phase consists of players interacting with capsules that spawn over time.
+These **CAPSULES** can be flung around, you can try and capture your own **CREATURES** to build a perfect team or sabotage enemy teams but flinging **CREATURES** into their collection zone.

 **CAPSULES** are containers containing **CREATURES**, which are added to your party.
 Each **CREATURE** contains an associated element, such as fire or water.
 Each **CAPSULE** will indicate the **CREATURE**'s associated element, but will not indicate the specific **CREATURE** within.

 Once a player has collected a certain amount of **CAPSULES** during the "Team Building" phase, they cannot collect any more.
-However, they can still continue to tilt the board.
+However, they can still interact with the other **CAPSULES** and players.

 ## Battle
 During the “Battle Stage,” players must play the **CREATURES** they have acquired onto the board.
 The player chooses how these **CREATURES** move by selecting a group of them and clicking around the board.
 The **CREATURES** then attack periodically through an automated timer.